choice-exchange/cw20-reflection/packages/choice/README.md

 # Terraswap: Common Types

-This is a collection of common types and the queriers which are commonly used in dojoswap contracts.
+This is a collection of common types and the queriers which are commonly used in choice contracts.

 ## Data Types